Sleepy Buildings – A Semi Acoustic Evening

 Sleepy Buildings – A Semi Acoustic Evening is a live album by the Dutch rock band The Gathering, released in Europe on 26 January 2004 and in the United States on 9 March 2004 by Century Media Records.
 The album was recorded at The LUX Theatre in Nijmegen, Netherlands on 22 August 2003.
-Produced, performed and arranged by The Gathering.
-Recorded and engineered by Jan Schuurman at 'The Van' Mobile Studio.
-Mixed by Jan Schuurman, assisted by Wouter Nagtegaal, René Rutten and Frank Boeijen.
-Mastered by Paul Schuurman at 'The Van' Mastering Studio.
+Produced, performed and arranged by The Gathering, it was recorded and engineered by Jan Schuurman at 'The Van' Mobile Studio.
+The album was mixed by Jan Schuurman, assisted by Wouter Nagtegaal, René Rutten and Frank Boeijen and mastered by Paul Schuurman at 'The Van' Mastering Studio.